HoangLa95/qualitedevs2/PSs/ps1.md

 ## Configuring your workstation

 Your project has been created on the IUT server.
 Now, to work on this project from your local workstation, you need to configure it first.

+1. Copy the following lines of code into a terminal.

 ```{code} sh
 git config --global user.name "<Firstname> <Lastname>"